-Our Secondary teacher training programme for Physical Education is an exceptional partnership of Forest Way Teaching School Alliance – FWTSA, Loughborough University (Teacher Training rated Outstanding by Ofsted) and six local secondary schools all with Good Ofsted ratings.
+Our Secondary teacher training programme for Physical Education is an exceptional partnership of Forest Way Alliance – FWA, Loughborough University (Teacher Training rated Outstanding by Ofsted) and five local secondary schools all with a Good Ofsted rating.

 The School Direct programme runs in parallel with Loughborough’s provider-led PGCE programme.

-School Direct trainees spend both extended secondary school placements in two of the alliance schools, schools are determined jointly in negotiation with FWTSA and Loughborough University.
+School Direct trainees spend both secondary school teaching placements in two of the alliance schools, schools are determined jointly in negotiation with FWA and Loughborough University.

 Your training will focus on all aspects of teaching pedagogy, including lesson planning and evaluation, behaviour management, literacy and functional skills, learning theory, diversity and inclusion, equality, safeguarding, creative engagement, PSHE and form tutoring.

 In school, your subject teaching will be closely monitored and supported by a mentor in the department.
 Senior members of staff hold overall responsibility in each school for the training of trainee teachers, including tutorials and the provision of opportunities for professional development and whole school concerns.